alphagov/government-service-design-manual/configuring-analytics/index.md

 * Funnel analysis (can it measure transactions through funnel analysis and measure goals?)
 * Support and training

-For each of these criteria, you should identify which are fulfilled as part of the standard quoted package and what is charged for in addition.
+For each of these criteria, you should identify which are fulfilled as part of the standard quoted package and what is charged for any additional features.

 ##Vendor comparison

 The following table assesses four major analytics tools against the criteria set out above.
-This information was compiled from Econsultancy’s Web Analytics Buyer’s Guide 2012 and input from colleagues in GDS, HMRC (Business Link) and DH (NHS Choices).
-Of course, there are other vendors in the market place, including open source solutions such as Piwik.
+This information was compiled from Econsultancy’s [Web Analytics Buyer’s Guide 2012](http://econsultancy.com/uk/reports/web-analytics-buyers-guide) and input from GDS and other government departments.
+There are numerous other vendors in the market place, including open source solutions such as Piwik, which may also be worth considering.

 <table>
 <tr><th></th><th>Google Analytics Premium</th><th>Adobe Omniture</th><th>WebTrends</th><th>Digital Analytics (Comscore)</th></tr>